Skip to content

 • Starting from the bright star near the North Star, connect the three bright stars from 1er triangle in blue.
 This first location will help to find the 3 guide stars of the red triangle.

-• Look for the 3 guide stars which are connected by the red triangle in the image above.
+• Look for the 3 bright guide stars that are connected by the red triangle in the image above.

 • Still using the mount's azimuth and latitude buttons, position the finder's reticle (the X) towards the North Celestial Pole as shown in the image above.